PSudoLang/book/README.md

 # The PSudo Books

-This repository contains the source code of three books: "The PSudo Guidebook", "The PSudo Reference Book", and "The PSudonomicon".
+This repository contains the source code of three books: the "PSudo Guidebook", the "PSudo Reference Book", and the "PSudonomicon".

 These books are available on our website.
-You can see "The PSudo Guidebook" from [here](https://psudolang.github.io/book/guide), "The PSudo Reference" from [here](https://psudolang.github.io/book/reference), and "The PSudonomicon" from [here](https://psudolang.github.io/book/nomicon).
+You can see the "PSudo Guidebook" from [here](https://psudolang.github.io/book/guide), the "PSudo Reference" from [here](https://psudolang.github.io/book/reference), and the "PSudonomicon" from [here](https://psudolang.github.io/book/nomicon).

 ## Requirements